 Tip toe to the top table

-Well, the world gave a collective groan knowing Bush had screwed up the 21st century big time, the millennium that was to be the century of new beginnings, of hope, of peace.
-His legacy is neo-con austerity, a gang of plummy born-to-ruin Etonians, and their flatulent fag boy Nigel Farage, power and wealth in the hands of the few, and thousands of refugees.
+The world gave a collective groan knowing Bush had screwed up the 21st century big time, the millennium that was to be the century of new beginnings, of hope, of peace.
+His legacy is neo-con austerity, a gang of plummy born-to-ruin Etonians, and their flatulent fag boy Nigel Farage.
+Power and wealth in the hands of the few.

 Once Blair embraced neoliberal economics he embraced American foreign policy.
 The two are synonymous.
 And now that the UK has left the family of European nations we have given ourselves up to US foreign ambitions fully.
 That cannot be anything other than dangerous.